-In this guide we will uncover what you should do next time you’re considering buying used golf balls vs new golf balls.
+In this guide we will uncover what you should do next time you’re considering buying used golf balls or fresh golf balls.

-The main reason that a golfer would choose to purchase used golf balls is because they are significantly cheaper than new premium balls while still offering an acceptable level of performance.
+The main reason that a golfer would choose to purchase older golf balls is because they are significantly cheaper than new premium balls while still offering an acceptable level of performance.

 How much cheaper are they comparatively?

 Well on Lost Golf Balls you can pick up a premium golf ball such as the Pro V1 for around half the price of buying the golf ball new.
 Alternatively, you could choose to buy a large bag of balls such as the balls pictured.
-For some golfers this is a great option, especially if they aren’t the most accurate drivers of the golf ball.
+For some golfers this is a great option, especially if they aren’t the most accurate drivers of the golf ball on the golf course.

 Also, starting out you may be concerned about losing golf balls.
 Therefore, you’re already in the market for beginner golf balls as well as looking to save money elsewhere.